Imagine entering your salon on a regular morning.

 I want you to leave today with what you need to get your ad going.

-Also, as you might know, Facebook owns Instagram which uses the same advertising platform.
-So when we talk about Facebook ads here, it’s also applicable to Instagram.
+As you might know, Facebook owns Instagram, which uses the same advertising platform.
+So, when we talk about Facebook ads here, it’s also applicable to Instagram.

 But now, we’ll focus on Facebook.